Metrilus/EmotionRecognition/README.md

 - Obtain your key of the Emotion API here: https://www.microsoft.com/cognitive-services/en-us/emotion-api
 - The key for the IBM Watson API can be found here: https://www.ibm.com/watson/developercloud/

-You need to register for these APIs and then put your credentials in an XML-file called APICredentials.xml.
+You need to register for these APIs and then put your credentials in an XML-file called ApiCredentials.xml.
 A sample can be found in the root directory of the application.
 The file with your credentials must then be put in the execution directory of the application.

 ### Camera
 The software requires a Microsoft Kinect v2 camera and the Kinect SDK.